Department of Physician Assistant Studies

 Program Mission & Goals

-The mission of the Radford University Carilion Physician Assistant Program is to graduate ethical, competent, and compassionate PAs who are well versed in the art and science of medicine and are prepared to effectively function as members and leaders of the interprofessional healthcare team.
+The mission of the Radford University Physician Assistant Program is to graduate ethical, competent, and compassionate PAs who are well versed in the art and science of medicine and are prepared to effectively function as members of the interprofessional healthcare team.

 Goals:

-- To enroll students who demonstrate academic excellence and a commitment to the healthcare profession.
+1. Recruit and enroll students from diverse backgrounds who demonstrate academic excellence and a commitment to the healthcare profession.

-- To provide a strong foundation of medical knowledge, clinical skills, and ethical and professional behaviors that will meet the needs of a practicing PA to provide excellent patient care.
+3. Provide a strong foundation of medical knowledge, clinical skills, and ethical and professional behaviors that will meet the needs of a practicing PA.

 Program Characteristics